dabeaz-course/practical-python/Notes/03_Program_organization/03_Error_checking.md

     lock.release()  # this will ALWAYS be executed.
 With and without exception.
 ```

-Comonly used to properly manage resources (especially locks, files, etc.).
+Commonly used to safely manage resources (especially locks, files, etc.).

 ### `with` statement

-In modern code, `try-finally` often replaced with the `with` statement.
+In modern code, `try-finally` is often replaced with the `with` statement.

 ```python
 lock = Lock()